Wolfrax/tv/README.md

 road conditions.
 The primary purpose is to use data for managing of roads, but data is available through an [Open API](https://api.trafikinfo.trafikverket.se/).

-This implementation reads data from selected station recurrently (when new data is produced), store into a file and produces some plots as png-files and an HTML-file.
+This implementation reads data from selected station recurrently (when new data is produced) and store into a file.
 The implementation store and plot 24 hours of data at most.

 As an example, weather data for station "Lund N" is [here](https://www.viltstigen.se/tv_ws?stn=Lund)